-For the foundry businesses, the most appropriate metric to measure the level of GHG emissions is per production tonne which has remained consistent at 1.11 (2016 - 1.10) tonnes/production tonne.
-The metric used for the machining operation is emissions per thousand pounds of machining revenue; emissions having increased to 0.25 (2016 - 0.19) tonnes/£000 due to the development phase of new parts.
-This metric is expected to improve as more parts come into full production.
+For the foundry businesses, the most appropriate metric to measure the level of GHG emissions is per production tonne which has reduced to 0.96 (2017 - 1.11) tonnes/production tonne.
+The metric used for the machining operation is emissions per thousand pounds of machining revenue, emissions having decreased to 0.24 (2017 - 0.25) tonnes/£000.